openSUSE/virtx/README.md

 $ sudo cp main /usr/local/bin/serf

-Serf will be listening by default on port 7070, while the API service will be listening on port 8080.
+Serf will be listening by default on port 7373 for the RPC user messages, while it will listen on port 7946 (TCP and UDP) for serf itself.

+while the API service will be listening on port 8080.